dumitrulaurentiu64/AccessCodingChallenge/README.md

 1. Availability(>HotelId<, >RangeOfDates<, >RoomType<)

-    -> This is used to show the number of available rooms of a particular **type** from a **hotel** in a given **time interval** or day.
+- This command displays the number of available rooms of a specific type for a given hotel and date range.
-The command CAN return a negative value due to the fact that the rooms of that type can be overbooked.
+- Note: The result can be negative if the rooms of that type are overbooked.

 2. RoomTypes(>HotelId<, >RangeOfDates<, >NumberOfPeople<)

-    -> This is used to allocate given **number of people** in a **time interval** or day in a particular **hotel**.
-This should priotize a low number of rooms occupied and the avoidance of partially filled rooms.

-Leaving the input blank results in quiting the Hotel Manager application.
+- This command allocates the specified number of people within a hotel over a date range.
+- The allocation prioritizes:

+     - Minimizing the number of rooms used.
+     - Avoiding partially filled rooms.

+3. Exiting the Application

+- To exit the Hotel Manager application, leave the input blank and press Enter.

 ---------------------------------------------------------------------------